Benefits provision of the Human Rights Code violates the Charter, Tribunal finds

 In 2006, the Ontario Human Rights Code was amended to prohibit employers from imposing mandatory retirement policies.
 At the same time, a new provision was introduced that permitted employers to cut off certain group benefits – including life insurance and health coverage – for workers when they turned 65.

 In 2012, Wayne Talos, a high school teacher turned 65 and his employer, the Grand Erie District School Board, cut off his health and dental benefits.
-He filed an application with the Human Rights Tribunal of Ontario in which he argued, among other things, that the Code’s provision constituted age discrimination in violation of the Canadian Charter of Rights and Freedoms.
+He filed an application with the Human Rights Tribunal of Ontario in which he argued, among other things, that the Code’s provision constituted age discrimination in violation of the Charter.

 The Respondent School Board and the Attorney General of Ontario argued that the provision authorizing the termination of benefits at age 65 was constitutional.
 They relied on a 1990 Supreme Court of Canada decision that upheld mandatory retirement, and on other decisions that followed it.